 Particle sizes are determined by the friability of the material and the size of bedscreen perforations which range from 1/32 to 3 inch (0.8 to 76 mm).

-The shaft assembly, which consists of a primary shaft, multiple discs and four secondary shafts with hammers and spacers, are driven at 1800 to 4000 RPM by a high horsepower motor.
+The shaft assembly, which consists of a primary shaft, multiple discs and six hammer mounting bars, are driven at 1,800 to 3,600 RPM by a high horsepower motor.

-The proprietary hammers, which are hardened by heat treating after machining, can be reversed end-to-end and side-to-side, allowing all four cutting edges to be utilized before being replaced.
+The proprietary hardened hammers can be reversed end-to-end and side-to-side, allowing all four cutting edges to be utilized before being replaced.
 A removable pin, recessed within a hardened steel guard, allows rapid removal of the secondary shafts, hammers and spacers for servicing.

 In addition, all corners of the hammers are stepped as standard, offering three-times the cutting edges of square-cut hammer tips for greater efficiency.